aws-samples/aws-batch-rds-job-scheduling/README.md

 ## Code Cleanup

     To clean up, delete the contents of the Amazon S3 bucket and Amazon ECR repository.

-    In the AWS Management Console, navigate to your CloudFormation stack “batch-processing-job” and delete it.
+    In the AWS Management Console, navigate to your CloudFormation stack "batchjob" and delete it.

     Alternatively, run this command in AWS CLI to delete the job:

     $ aws cloudformation delete-stack --stack-name batchjob